papermerge/documentation/src/User's Manual/ocr.rst

 .. important:: Documents for which OCR was skipped - are not searchable!

-In order to disable automatic OCR, go to preferences -> OCR -> disable OCR.
+In order to disable automatic OCR, go to User Menu -> Preferences -> OCR -> Trigger -> Manual

 Default OCR Language
 ~~~~~~~~~~~~~~~~~~~~